How to Become a Contractor: An 8-Step Infographic Guide

 Every state sets different criteria for obtaining a general contractor license and for specialty licenses.
 You can refer to the National Association of State Contractors Licensing Agencies, where you can find the exact body that is in charge of the contractor licensing process in your state.
 That’s how you can easily find out the specific state requirements that apply to you.

 Usually, states separate two main categories of licenses.
-There are the general contractor licenses, which allow contractors to engage in residential and commercial building.
+There are general contractor licenses, which allow contractors to engage in a residential and commercial building.
 Special trades have separate license types, such as electricians, plumbers, HVAC contractors, roofing specialists, and many more.
 The classifications vary greatly from state to state.

 In the typical case, you will need to undergo an application process that involves completing an application form.
 The contractor license requirements that you can expect to have across states include:

 - Business entity documents

 - Personal information for all owners and stakeholders